chrislattman/blogging-project/docs/terminal-commands/README.md

 If instead, you want to connect via Ethernet and don't have NetworkManager running, plug in the cable and run this one command: `sudo dhclient eth0`

 One thing to note about Wi-Fi adapters, whether they connect via PCIe or USB (or some other way, maybe SDIO), is that they run their own, largely closed-source, firmware "blobs" on custom RISC cores.
 This is because these cores are optimized for (encrypted) Wi-Fi traffic, and this allows for firmware updates, e.g. to patch a WPA3 vulnerability.

+Wi-Fi adapters also have power save modes, and their functionality (e.g. which channels an adapter can use) depends on region/country.

 ### `bluetoothctl`